OdeToCode/OdeToFood/README.md

 services.AddControllers();
 ```

 Routing is also a bit different, and more granular in 3.0.
-You'll need to the following code at the bottom of the `Configure` method in `Startup.cs` for 3.x:
+You'll need to add the following code at the bottom of the `Configure` method in `Startup.cs` for 3.x:

 ```
 app.UseRouting();